Find out who you are and do it on purpose. – Dolly Parton

 What is fat grafting?

 Autologous fat grafting, or fat transfer and fat transplantation, is when you take fat from one area of your body and reinject it into another.
 The amount of fat removed depends on what improvement you'd like to achieve.
 For example, if you want to smooth away wrinkles on your face, only a small amount of fat is necessary and your treatment could be done under local anesthesia.
 This is specifically known as lipofilling.
-If you'd like to enlarge the size of your buttocks and round them out, a procedure also known as a Brazilian butt lift, then a larger amount of fat would be necessary and the procedure may require general anesthesia.

 Where is the fat taken from?

 Generally, fat is taken from areas of your body that have excess reserves.
 This is usually your mid-section or thighs.
 However, you can have fat taken from just about anywhere on your body where there is enough of it — except your breasts.